Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

 GitHub Actions is a powerful automation tool provided by GitHub, allowing you to automate your software development workflows directly within your GitHub repository.
 With GitHub Actions, you can build, test, and deploy your code without leaving GitHub, saving time and improving collaboration among your team members.

-In this task, you'll create a simple GitHub Action and understand the components of a workflow file.
+In this task, you'll create a simple GitHub action and understand the components of a workflow file.

 1. Navigate to the **Actions** directory in the newly created repository.

    ![](../media/env16.png)

-1. In the `Get started with GitHub Actions` page, click on the **Configure** button on the Simple Workflow.
+1. In the `Get started with GitHub Actions` page, click on the **Configure** button available in the **Simple Workflow** section.

    ![](../media/env15.png)

-1. You'll be able to see a very simple workflow which prints a few text sentences as output.
+1. You'll be able to see a very simple workflow that prints a few text sentences as output.

    ![](../media/21-06-2024(8).png)

    **Note**: This workflow provides a basic template for setting up CI with GitHub Actions.
 It checks out the repository code, runs a simple one-line script, and then runs a multi-line script.
 You can expand this workflow by adding more steps to build, test, and deploy your project.
 Here's the complete explanation of the workflow file.

-   - **Workflow Name**: The workflow is named "CI", which stands for Continuous Integration.
+   - **Workflow Name**: The workflow is named **"CI,"** which stands for **Continuous Integration**.
-When the Workflow Runs:
+When the workflow runs:

     - **The workflow is triggered by specific events**: